FelisNigelus/WorstExtremistViolenceGlobalIncidentDatabase/README.md

 Complemented by each incident's own Wikipedia article; referenced sources in the incident's Wikipedia articles; media of record such as Radio New Zealand, BBC News, Al Jazeera, Mother Jones, CNN, and others; media of record from the countries in which the incidents occurred; plus other authoritative sources, when journalistic sources are inconclusive or contradictory.

-We are working though the sources referenced here and are in the process of identifying other relevant extremist violence compilations and lists.
+We are working through the sources referenced here and are also in the process of identifying other relevant extremist violence compilations and lists.

 The population information was obtained from [PopulationPyramid.net](https://www.populationpyramid.net).
 When a region is not on PopulationPyramid, statistical information is used to obtain its population for the year required.